00AbhiChaunhan00/Wavecon-5G-Business-Impact-Analysis/README.md

 ## Recommendations

-- Focus on customer retention because active users declined and unsubscribers increased.
+- Focus on customer retention because active users declined and unsubscribers increased
 - Promote high-performing 5G plans such as P1, P11 and P12.
 - Migrate P7 customers to P1 or P11 using time-bound incentives.
 - Review low-performing plans and simplify the overall plan portfolio.